In this article:

 Which is Better?

-Hair serums are synthetic products that coat your hair externally and add shine and softness.
+Hair serums are products that coat your hair externally and add shine and softness.
 Hair oils, on the other hand, penetrate the hair strands and nourish them from the inside.

 Therefore, it is better to use serums for styling and improving the appearance of your hair, while oils should be used to make hair healthy and repair the damage.
 It is best to check the ingredients of hair products before buying, as some companies may advertise their hair oils as serums or vice versa.